mewza/avfft/README.md

 It is fast and the sound quality is outstanding prodced by this AV FFT when used in my audio project.

 This is a fast and well tuned templated C++ real/complex implementation of FFT transform based on AV MPEG C version.
-It works well and compiles in the most recent version of XCode and iOS.
+It works well and compiles in the most recent version of XCode 15.4 and iOS 17.5.

 I think it is even a bit faster than PFFFT when used in simd vector mode, it sounds more precise to me than the PFFFT, but I suppose that could be subjective, though I have a very refined